oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Debugging

+Incorrectly formatted override files may be accepted without warnings or errors, and will not prevent WebLogic pods from booting.
+So it is important to make sure that the template files are correct in a QA environment, otherwise your WebLogic Servers may start even though critically required overrides are failing to take effect.

+* Make sure you've followed each step in the [Step-by-step guide](#step-by-step-guide).

 * If WL pods do not come up at all, then:
   * In the domain's namespace, see if you can find a job named `DOMAIN_UID-introspect-domain-job` and a corresponding pod named something like `DOMAIN_UID-introspect-domain-job-xxxx`.
 If so, examine:
     * `kubectl -n MYDOMAINNAMESPACE describe job INTROSPECTJOBNAME`